'Oppenheimer' dominates Golden Globes, 'Poor Things' upsets 'Barbie' in comedy

 “This is a historic win,” said Gladstone.
 “It doesn’t just belong to me.”

-The Globes were in their 81st year but facing a new and uncertain chapter.
-After a tumultuous few years and heaps of scandals, the Hollywood Foreign Press Association was dissolved, leaving a new Globes, on a new network (CBS), to try to regain its perch as the third biggest award show of the year, after the Oscars and Grammys.
-Even the menu (sushi from Nobu) was flipped.
+The Globes were in their ninth decade but facing a new and uncertain chapter.
+After a tumultuous few years of scandal, the Hollywood Foreign Press Association was dissolved, leaving a new Globes, on a new network (CBS), to try to regain its perch as the third biggest award show of the year, after the Oscars and Grammys.
+Even the menu (sushi from Nobu) was remade.

+“Golden Globes journalists, thank you for changing your game, therefore changing your name,” said Downey in his acceptance speech.

 It got off to a rocky start.
 Host Jo Koy took the stage at the Beverly Hilton International Ballroom in Beverly Hills, California .
 The Filipino American stand-up hit on some expected topics: Ozempic, Meryl Streep's knack for winning awards and the long-running "Oppenheimer." ("I needed another hour.")